 Import from Drafting Workspace

-At a glance
+Updated v2.4.9At a glance

-• Maintains live association — re-import after design changes with one click
+- Maintains live association — re-import after design changes with one click

-• No need to export DXF manually when working entirely within JetCad3
+- No need to export DXF manually when working entirely within JetCad3

 Live source links

 Imported parts remember which sketch they came from, along with a fingerprint of that sketch's geometry.
 Edit the sketch in Drafting — stretch a slot, add a hole — and the part shows an orange sync badge in the Parts browser.
-Click the badge (or the Update N stale button when several parts are affected) to re-import from source: the part's position, rotation, mirror, lock state, and nesting are preserved, linked duplicates refresh in place, and toolpaths are marked dirty for the next Generate.
+Click the badge (or the Update N stale button when several parts are affected) to re-import from source: the part's position, rotation, mirror, sheet, and nesting are preserved, linked duplicates refresh in place, and toolpaths are marked dirty for the next Generate.
 You keep iterating on the design without ever re-placing parts.

 From Design